the-turing-way/the-turing-way/workshops/build-a-binderhub/workshop-presentations/zero-to-binderhub.md

 ```

 You must have at least version 2.11.0 and the client (`helm`) and server (`tiller`) versions must match.
+It may take a few moments for the client to appear - keep trying.

 Example output:
 ```bash